The best gas auger is the most common type of auger you will see being used on the ice and in landscaping.

 Having a primer button makes priming and starting this gas powered ice auger easier than most.

 We didn't like that the rubber cover on the on/off rocker switch tends to freeze in super cold temps.
 If you're on a budget this ice fishing season, the Eskimo Stingray is a good pick.
+The Eskimo Blade Protector will ensure that you keep yourself and your blades sharp and free from injury.

 One of the best priced gas powered ice auger on the market is the ThunderBay 33cc.